 From Hisingen to the world

-With 95,000 employees worldwide, production facilities in 18 countries, a presence in 190 markets and sales close to 300,000 units per year, the Volvo Group has developed to become one of the world´s largest producers of commercial vehicles.
+With almost 100,000 employees worldwide, production facilities in 18 countries, a presence in 190 markets and sales of more than 350,000 units per year, Volvo Group has developed to become one of the world´s largest producers of commercial vehicles.

 Volvo is founded

 In 1927 the first series-manufactured Volvo car, the Volvo ÖV4, rolled off the production line on the island of Hisingen, Göteborg.